marek-hanzal/pipi/README.md

 Also, custom language is used mainly for the ability to copy-paste the code.
 From there you can simply switch different strategies and test it's results.
 Yes, it may be a bit cumbersome without TradingView's inputs, but it's worth it - you'll never-ever forget any input.

-## Disclaimer
+## Strategies

-> **If you are beginner to trading, this system is not suitable for you**, even you can find pre-made strategies, which *may* work.

-Before everything else: try whatever you find here, test your own mutations of strategies, but keep in mind - you're on the market and no indicator nor system is absolutly perfect.
+Example strategies included are somehow optimized for profit, but the goal is not to have _"nice numbers"_ for you, but to find the best strategy possible using this tool.
+Also huge emphasize goes to reproducible results, so you can pick a strategy and should see similar results on your own.

+> All the times it depends on the market itself, time of the day, news, etc. - so don't expect from strategy same performance all the time.

 ## How it works